chunsj/TH/README.md

   memory is used - I've modified the garbage collector settings for more frequent gc to prevent sbcl filling memory without knowing it actually using external objects.
 Refer mhack.lisp for detailed implementation; especially the limit-memory function.
+  Current hack for foreign memory management is simply make garbage collector do its job more frequently.

 ## TODOS
   1. Check and update examples to use the with-foreign-memory-limit macro.
 Check performance as well.